 The two types of headshield are the advanced headshield and manual passive headshields.
 Passive headshields do not have technological additions and are much more traditional.
 They are similar to face shields but offer more coverage around the face and neck as the material is wider and more rectangular.

 The advanced headshields are a revolutionary addition to the range of PPE not offered for welders.
 PWP’s range of 3M headshields provides uncompromised protection against respiratory and optical workplace hazards.

 Speedglas headshields are fitted with auto-darkening screens to protect the eyes against bright exposure during the weld.
 With protection against glare and projectiles, this solution is great for visual protection and covers the whole of the head like a helmet to keep sensitive skin protected.

-Face screens are different from headshields as they do not cover as much of the head.
+Face screens and welding masks are different from headshields as they do not cover as much of the head.
 They are most frequently made from a visor and a headpiece that keeps the face screen secure.
-Inside the face screen, there is usually a face seal that keeps a flush fit against the skin and prevents fumes and projectiles flying toward the face from the chin area.
+Inside the face screen, there is usually a face seal that keeps a flush fit against the skin and prevents fumes and projectiles from flying toward the face from the chin area.
 The Vitrex Combination model also offers auditory protection.

 It’s important to note that face screens can also be paired with head, shoulder and neck covers for more protection.

 All headshields and face screens should be fitted for the wearer.
 Where adjustments can’t be made to PPE, fit testing should take place to make sure an individual has a proper fit.